Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Illinois Stats and Trends

-- Illinois' games this year have gone over the total in only two out of 10 opportunities (20%).
+- Illinois' games this season have gone over the total in only two out of 10 opportunities (20%).

-- Illinois is 3-2 against the spread and 3-2 overall when the team scores more than 16.3 points.
+- Illinois is 3-2 against the spread and 3-2 overall in games when it scores more than 16.3 points.

-- This year the Fighting Illini have nine turnovers, 14 fewer than the Hawkeyes have takeaways (23).
+- The Fighting Illini have turned the ball over nine times, 14 fewer times than the Hawkeyes have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.